Živnostenská Banka: Nazi era

 During Nazi occupation from 1939 and World War II, ZIBA was the only Czech bank that escaped direct annexation by German interests.
 Even so, it was forced to accept German control and to contribute heavily to financing the Nazis' war expenditures.
 It purchased almost a billion crowns' worth of Reich treasury bills, a sum about three times the ZIBA's capital stock.
-In June 1939, it fully took over the Czech Bank in Prague at the German authorities' request.
+In June 1939, it fully took over the Czech Bank in Prague at the German authorities' request, and in 1943 similarly absorbed the Böhmische Industriebank.

 Postwar nationalisation and Communist era

 In 1945, the new Czechoslovak government nationalized ZIBA, together with all other Czechoslovak banks.
 In 1948 ZIBA absorbed Prague Credit Bank, the former Anglo-Czechoslovak and Prague Credit Bank, and took over its New York office which it closed in 1949; at the same time, its Bratislava branch was closed and its activity transferred to Tatra Banka.
 ZIBA was eventually merged in 1950 into the State Bank of Czechoslovakia, which was headquartered in its former head office.

 A London Office of Zivnostenska Banka existed at No.48 Bishopsgate, managed by Bruno Pollack and his deputy Leonard Dunstan.
 The bank continued to exist on that site into the 1950s when it moved to another part of the City.